thelomb/our-storylines/ideas_and_next_step.md

 - rework the login so that index is public
 - manage google location API errors (offline, etc.)
 - image page with navigation
+- if no storyline (technically possible), redirect to user page instead of 404

 ## Ideas
 - For at-friends stay the people we meet (with pictures)